FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_X.md

       );
 }
 ````
-`(1.0 / _OutputHeight` is the height of a texel within the output texture.
+`(1.0 / _OutputHeight)` is the height of a texel within the output texture.
 This creates the necessary edge softness of the lines.

 The use of `_OutputHeight` is controversial because in interlaced projects this variable has a different value during playback than when playback is stopped.
 In this macro, this means that while the playbacks in interlaced projects, the edge softness of the lines is doubled.
 This may be desirable in the case of very narrow lines, because otherwise the position-dependent variations line width will be visible by one pixel.
 In the case of moving line positions using keyframing, this also minimizes the flickering of the lines in interlaced projects.
+If you do not want more edge smoothness of the lines in interlaced projects, then you can use instead:
+`(1.0 / (_OutputWidth/_OutputAspectRatio))`.
+(Remember to declare these global variables high up in the code, outside the function.)

 ---
 ---